jupyter-book/mystmd/docs/external-references.md

 ## Linking DOIs

 It is possible to include DOIs as external content, and they are also added as citations to your project and show up in the references section at the bottom of a document.
-See [](./citations.md) for more details, specifically [](#doi-links), which explains linking DOIs with the `<doi:10.5281/zenodo.6476040>` or `[](doi:10.5281/zenodo.6476040)` to create a citation.
+See [](./citations.md) for more details, specifically [](#doi-links), which explains linking DOIs with the `<doi:10.5281/zenodo.6476040>` or `[](doi:10.5281/zenodo.6476040)` to create a citation, for example (<doi:10.5281/zenodo.6476040>).

 ## Research Resource Identifiers